department-of-veterans-affairs/va.gov-team/products/disability/526ez/research/2024-08-Toxic-Exposure/TE-UX-Monitoring.md

 ### Goals
 We are monitoring the TE release to ensure it meets user expectations and performs effectively in real-world scenarios.
 By tracking interactions and gathering feedback, we will identify any issues early so we can make data-driven improvements.

-Note: We will be responsive to the release, updating our monitoring approach as we learn more/better!
+**Note:** We will be responsive to the release, updating our monitoring approach as we learn more/better!

 ### Scope
-This reporting will seek to keep all stakeholders informed of the rollout's progress at a higher level with a special focus on user experience.
+This reporting will seek to keep all stakeholders informed on a weekly basis of the rollout's progress with a special focus on user experience.

-**Daily updates are out of scope for this report.** DBEX Team 1 will monitor the TE release daily to identify bugs/challenges and make informed decisions about pacing the rollout.
+**Daily updates are out of scope for this report.**
+DBEX Team 1 will monitor the TE release daily to identify bugs/challenges and make informed decisions about pacing the rollout.
 Any resulting concerns will be immediately escalated to OCTO/VBA via slack.

 ### Schedule of reporting
 Every Friday after the first full week of the rollout, we will request Medallia data from Contact Center and share the report on the data from the previous week.